What they do

 Education and training

-To become a nurse educator, you must first become a registered nurse.
+To become a nurse educator, you must first become a qualified registered nurse.
 You will need to gain sufficient practical experience as a nurse in the area you wish to work.
-You will also need complete postgraduate study in nurse education or gain a qualification in training and assessment.
+You will also need complete a postgraduate degree in nurse education or gain a qualification in training and assessment.

 To become a registered nurse, you usually need to study a degree in nursing at university.
 Most universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.

 The Certificate IV in Training and Assessment is offered at TAFE colleges and other registered training organisations throughout Western Australia.
-Browse courses through Jobs and Skills WA and My Skills to find a registered provider near you.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 Required registration and licensing

-To work as a nurse educator in Western Australia, you will need to obtain registration with the Nursing and Midwifery Board of Australia.
-You will need to hold a Working with Children Check from the Department of Communities.
+To work as a nurse educator in Western Australia, you will need to obtain registration from the Nursing and Midwifery Board of Australia.
+You will also need to hold a current Working with Children Check (WWC Check).
+Visit the Working with Children website for information on how to apply for a WWC Check.